Park & Garden Registration FAQs

 Although the inclusion of an historic park or garden on the register in itself brings no additional statutory controls, local authorities are required by central government to make provision for the protection of the historic environment in their policies and their allocation of resources.

 Registration is a material consideration in planning terms so, following an application for development which would affect a registered park or garden, local planning authorities must take into account the historic interest of the site when determining whether or not to grant permission.

-To make sure that local planning authorities have the appropriate professional advice when considering such applications, they are required to consult us where the application affects a Grade I or II* registered site, and the Garden History Society on all applications affecting registered sites, regardless of the grade of the site.
+To make sure that local planning authorities have the appropriate professional advice when considering such applications, they are required to consult us where the application affects a Grade I or II* registered site, and the Gardens Trust on all applications affecting registered sites, regardless of the grade of the site.

 Many designed landscapes have listed buildings within their boundaries: these assets, including their setting, can have their own planning controls which can affect proposals within a registered landscape too.

 Local planning authorities are also specifically guided towards protecting registered parks and gardens when preparing development plans.
 As a result, most Local Development Frameworks now contain policies to help safeguard such landscapes.
 These plans usually stress in particular those sites included on the national register, as well as parks and gardens of more local interest.